MirandaJanell/fa2017-localization/docs/index.md

 | Code Word         | Code_Word     | Astro         |              |
 | Special Name      | Special_Name  | Ohana         |              |

+Code Word and Special Name are consistent across languages and will not be translated.

 ## Testing

 Create a second user and set their laguage to French.